kiransingh99/project-trubisky/README.md

 ### Onboard system
 This system is embedded into the ball.
 It is comprised of:
 - Arduino Nano: processor
-- ADXL345 (triple-axis accelerometer): measures linear acceleration
-- L3GD20H (triple axis gyroscope): measures angular velocity
+- BNO055 (9 DOF IMU) measures linear acceleration, angular velocity, orientation
 - Micro SD Breakout Board: stores data onboard

 This system collectes data from the two sensors and writes it to a file on the SD card.
 Each throw of the ball requires the corresponding data to be saved in a new file.
 Using user inputs, the system can be reset, and the data can be transmitted or deleted.
 The data is saved to a file as this is faster than transmitting it as it is measured, so this allows for a higher frequency of data readings.
 The accelerometer and gyroscope together track 6 degrees of freedom, which completely describes a rigid body; therefore these sensors are sufficient to fully monitor the ball's motion.